marcells/bloggy/Readme.md

 // You may extend bloggy with some plugins (see 'Plugins' below) engine.extendWith(require('bloggy-some-plugin'));

-// Setup the path to the blog content and the unique url to each entry engine.setup({
+// Setup the paths to the blog content and the unique url to each entry.
-    baseDirectory: path.join(__dirname, 'content'),
+// (E.g. you could define an additional path to unpublished blog posts when you are in your preview environment) engine.setup({
+    baseDirectories: [ path.join(__dirname, 'content') ],
     entryUrl: 'http://mspi.es/blog/{slug}',
     contentFilename: 'content.md' // The default value is 'content.md' and can be overridden here });